Is it normal to have bad breath after tooth extraction? I am going to show you how to get rid of bad breath after tooth extraction.

 - Bad mouthwash and poor treatment

-Just like when you use a poor or fake deodorant with a foul smell, same thing applies to bad breath.
+Just like when you use a poor or fake deodorant with a foul smell, the same thing applies to bad breath.

 When you fail to visit your dentist more often after tooth extraction, you get to experience severe pains around the extracted tooth area.

 After in order to get rid of bad breath from your tooth after extraction, there should be a scheduled medical treatment for the affected area.
-This will aid maintenance of the area and help fight that bad taste and breathe after tooth extraction.
+This will aid the maintenance of the area and help fight that bad taste and breathe after tooth extraction.

 - Dry tooth socket

-You may be at a higher risk for dry tooth socket after tooth extraction if you smoke a lot (chain smoker), had or have an infection in the tooth extraction area, you have used birth control pills, you have had a medical history of dry socket and when you practice poor oral hygiene.
+You may be at a higher risk for dry tooth socket after a tooth extraction if you smoke a lot (chain smoker), had or have an infection in the tooth extraction area, you have used birth control pills, you have had a medical history of dry socket and when you practice poor oral hygiene.

-A sure indication that you may have dry socket is if you become aware of bad breath oozing from your mouth or a bad taste sensation in your mouth 2 to 3days after extraction.
+A sure indication that you may have a dry socket is if you become aware of bad breath oozing from your mouth or a bad taste sensation in your mouth 2 to 3days after extraction.